Documentation Style Guide

 • Text in documentation should use code (surrounded by single backticks, like `code`) whenever it refers to a variable or expression in code.
 Note that only single backticks are required even for RST as the default role is set to 'code'.

-• Inline mathematical formulas can be formatted with single dollar signs, like $x^2 + 1$, which creates \(x^2 + 1\).
-Display formulas, which appear on their own line, should use the .. math:: directive for RST or ```{math} for Markdown.
+• Format inline mathematical formulas with single dollar signs, e.g., $x^2 + 1$, which displays as \(x^2 + 1\).
+Display formulas, which appear on their own line, should use the .. math:: directive for RST or

 • Docstrings are currently written in RST.
 We may move to Markdown at some point.
 Docstrings use the napoleon extension, meaning they can be written in numpydoc format.

-• All public docstrings should include a doctest.
-Doctests can be run with the ./run_doctests script at the root of the repo.
+• All public docstrings should include a doctest, which can be run with the ./run_doctests script at the root of the repo.
 This also runs doctests in the RST and Markdown files.
 Doctests are configured so that the doctests for each function or method must import all names used in that function or method.